-WARNING: The motorized drive unit case is not capable of supporting any loads.
-Do no attempt to use the unit as a step.
+WARNING: WaterCop hardware is not capable of supporting any loads.
+Do not attempt to use the unit as a step.
 This will cause damage to the unit and could cause personal injury.
 Do not store highly flammable items such as oily rags or other combustibles near your WaterCop.®